 18. Make a Thankful Tree Or Mobile

-Our daughter loves decorating trees so much we make one for every season; A Christmas tree in the winter, an Easter Tree in the spring, a butterfly tree in the summer, and a thankful tree in the fall.
+Our daughter loves decorating trees so much that we make one for every season; A Christmas tree in the winter, an Easter Tree in the spring, a butterfly tree in the summer, and a thankful tree in the fall.

 19. Play in the Falling Leaves

 The autumn wouldn’t be complete without at least one romp in the fall leaves.
-Our family loves to jump in the leaves, count, and catch falling leaves, and we have a whole slew of other fun ways to play outside in the fall leaves that the entire family, or class, can enjoy.
+Our family loves to jump in the leaves, count, and catch falling leaves, and we have a slew of other fun ways to play outside in the fall leaves that the entire family, or class, can enjoy.

 20. Bake Pumpkin Bread

 Who doesn’t love the smell of pumpkin baking in the fall?
 Pumpkin pies and pumpkin bread are two of the most classic pumpkin recipes.
-Learn how to make homemade pumpkin puree to give each of your fall recipes a fresh autumn taste.
+Learn how to make homemade pumpkin puree to give your fall recipes a fresh autumn taste.